patrick-blaser/patrick-blaser.github.com/OxyQuant/sites.md

 | MD19-3580 | 52.0 | -45.7 | 2.7 | 214 | 413 | Xavier Crosta |

 {: .box-warning}
 I am currently searching for **further suitable sediment cores**.
 Please get in touch if you happen to know of any and want to collaborate!
+Click [**here**](/OxyQuant/site_specs.md) for more details about suitable sediment cores.

 <figure>